-In addition to including whole schemas with all model constructs defined within that schema, annotations can be included with more flexibility.
+In addition to including whole schemas with all model constructs defined within that schema, a reference may include annotations.

 Annotations are selectively included by specifying the namespace of the annotations' term.
 Consumers can opt not to inspect the referenced document if none of the term namespaces is of interest for the consumer.